Subhashis360/Haxsh-My-one-click-Bug-Hunting-setup/README.md

 15. [assetfinder](https://github.com/tomnomnom/assetfinder) - Find domains and subdomains
 16. [dnscan](https://github.com/rbsec/dnscan.git) - DNS scanning tool
 17. [SecList](https://github.com/danielmiessler/SecLists.git) - Extensive collection of wordlists for various purposes

-## Usage

-🚀 Here's how you can use Haxsh to its full potential:

-Discover Subdomains:
-  # Use Sublist3r to find subdomains of a target
-  python3 sublist3r.py -d example.com
-Lazy Reconnaissance:
-  # Utilize LazyRecon for automated reconnaissance
-  cd LazyRecon && ./lazyrecon.sh -d example.com
-Vulnerability Scanning:
-  # Scan for SQL injection with sqlmap
-  cd sqlmap-dev && python sqlmap.py -u "http://example.com/page?id=1"
-Custom Wordlist Attack:
-  # Use Gobuster to perform a directory brute-force attack
-  gobuster dir -u http://example.com -w wordlist.txt
-and many more you can get by --help

 ## Contribution
 👥 Haxsh welcomes contributions from the community.
 If you'd like to contribute, please follow these guidelines: